Why Eco?

 That led us to find the Passiv Haus principles, an energy-efficient and cost-optimal building.
 Our work in the Balkans allowed us to see the monotonous building environment and the legacy of the previous decades of industrialisation and mass development.
 These older buildings tended to have poor indoor air quality; and inefficiency in their energy systems, and so a negative impact on many people’s health.
 Albania and Macedonia’s waste management was dreadful, the water use and rivers were unhealthy.
 Nature was almost opulent in beauty, could we not connect building sustainability and nature?

-with his project about planning and building the first eco-or low-energy house in Montenegro.
+Our project is about planning and building the first eco-or low-energy house in Montenegro.
 Our approach to architecture sought to connect us closer to nature.
 Natural lighting, ventilation, cooling, and natural landscape features we hoped to create a productive healthy holistic environment for us.

 The aim of the project was not only to illustrate how such a building is constructed and operates but also to initiate the transfer of the necessary skills from countries where the technology and legal requirements are in place like in Germany; such buildings, suppliers, skills of workers are not yet in place in Montenegro.
 This Eco-House was thus become a practical demonstration of sustainable, energy-efficient building practice combined with an environment for the various trades and professions involved in the construction industry, from building contractors, architects, and equipment/material suppliers, to government agencies and educational establishments.